Revelation 2:18-3:6 Lesson 472

 Sardis, the dead church (3:1-6).

-Look for Jesus' praise, denunciation, warning, and promise to both churches.
+Look for Jesus' praise, rebuke, warning, and promise to both churches.

 Thyatira -

-Thyatira was an important city in the Roman province of Lydia in Asia Minor (modern day Turkey) located forty miles from Pergamos.
-The city sat on the Lycus River and had a large, mostly Greek population.
-With its manufacturing and numerous trade guilds (unions), Thyatira would be considered a blue collar town today.
+Thyatira was an important city in the Roman province of Lydia in Asia Minor (modern-day Turkey).
+Thyatira sat on the Lycus River forty miles south of Pergamos.
+It had a large, primarily Greek population.
+With its manufacturing and numerous trade guilds (unions), Thyatira would be considered a blue-collar town today.
 Its most profitable products were dyes (made from local roots), linens, and pottery.
-To every Christian tradesman's horror, many of the workers guilds worshipped their own patron god.
-The church in Thyatira was long on faith, love, Christian service, and patience (2:19) but had trouble withstanding false prophets, pagan rituals, and immorality (2:20).
-The Bible only mentions Thyatira here and in Acts 16:14.
+To every Christian tradesman's horror, many of the worker's guilds in Thyatira worshipped their own patron god.
+The church in Thyatira had its good points.
+It was known for its faith, love, Christian service, and patience (Revelation 2:19).
+But like Pergamos, Thyatira had trouble resisting false prophets, pagan rituals, and immorality (Revelation 2:20).
+The Bible only mentions Thyatira in Acts 16:14 and Revelation 1:11, 2:18, and 2:24.

 Sardis -

-Famous for its dye works, the city of Sardis was located on the banks of the Pactolus River near Mount Tmolus and was the capital of Lydia.
-Although in decline by John's day, Sardis was still a well to do commercial center.
-Despite being an early seat of Christianity many of its citizens worshipped Cybele, the pagan goddess of nature.
-By the time Jesus was dictating this letter the Sardis church was spiritually dead (3:1).
+Famous for its art, crafts, and dye works, the city of Sardis was located on the banks of the Pactolus River near Mount Tmolus, fifty miles east of Symrna.
+It was the capital of Lydia and grew rich thanks to its robust textile and jewelry industry.
+Although in decline by John's day, Sardis was still a well-to-do commercial center.
+Despite being an early center of Christianity, many of its citizens worshipped Cybele, the pagan goddess of nature.
+By the time Jesus dictated His letter to the Sardis church, it was spiritually dead (3:1).
 The Bible only mentions Sardis in this passage.
 The city no longer exists, but its ruins have been well explored.
+An archelogy team from Princeton University uncovered the ruins of a fourth-century AD Christian church and a temple honoring Cybele that dates back 2400 years.

 Thyatira -

-Thyatira was an important city in the Roman province of Lydia in Asia Minor (modern day Turkey) located forty miles from Pergamos.
-The city sat on the Lycus River and had a large, mostly Greek population.
-With its manufacturing and numerous trade guilds (unions), Thyatira would be considered a blue collar town today.
+Thyatira was an important city in the Roman province of Lydia in Asia Minor (modern-day Turkey).
+Thyatira sat on the Lycus River forty miles south of Pergamos.
+It had a large, primarily Greek population.
+With its manufacturing and numerous trade guilds (unions), Thyatira would be considered a blue-collar town today.
 Its most profitable products were dyes (made from local roots), linens, and pottery.
-To every Christian tradesman's horror, many of the workers guilds worshipped their own patron god.
-The church in Thyatira was long on faith, love, Christian service, and patience (2:19) but had trouble withstanding false prophets, pagan rituals, and immorality (2:20).
-The Bible only mentions Thyatira here and in Acts 16:14.
+To every Christian tradesman's horror, many of the worker's guilds in Thyatira worshipped their own patron god.
+The church in Thyatira had its good points.
+It was known for its faith, love, Christian service, and patience (Revelation 2:19).
+But like Pergamos, Thyatira had trouble resisting false prophets, pagan rituals, and immorality (Revelation 2:20).
+The Bible only mentions Thyatira in Acts 16:14 and Revelation 1:11, 2:18, and 2:24.

 Sardis -

-Famous for its dye works, the city of Sardis was located on the banks of the Pactolus River near Mount Tmolus and was the capital of Lydia.
-Although in decline by John's day, Sardis was still a well to do commercial center.
-Despite being an early seat of Christianity many of its citizens worshipped Cybele, the pagan goddess of nature.
-By the time Jesus was dictating this letter the Sardis church was spiritually dead (3:1).
+Famous for its art, crafts, and dye works, the city of Sardis was located on the banks of the Pactolus River near Mount Tmolus, fifty miles east of Symrna.
+It was the capital of Lydia and grew rich thanks to its robust textile and jewelry industry.
+Although in decline by John's day, Sardis was still a well-to-do commercial center.
+Despite being an early center of Christianity, many of its citizens worshipped Cybele, the pagan goddess of nature.
+By the time Jesus dictated His letter to the Sardis church, it was spiritually dead (3:1).
 The Bible only mentions Sardis in this passage.
 The city no longer exists, but its ruins have been well explored.
+An archelogy team from Princeton University uncovered the ruins of a fourth-century AD Christian church and a temple honoring Cybele that dates back 2400 years.

 Study Tip: